Kafka REST APIs for Confluent Cloud

 To communicate with the REST API you must send your Confluent Cloud API key and API secret as BINARY, base64-encoded data.
 (You also need write permissions to the target Kafka topic.)

 This overview provides use cases and examples which require you to know how to create and use these credentials.
-The Kafka REST API Quick Start for Confluent Cloud Developers provides detailed information on how to do this.
+The Kafka REST API Quick Start for Confluent Cloud provides detailed information on how to do this.

 Specifically, see Step 2: Create credentials to access the Kafka cluster resources for a how to create credentials, base64 encode them, and use them in your API calls.